nus-cs2103-AY2223S2/tp/docs/team/pzaiming.md

     `YYYY-MM-DD`.

 * **New Feature**: Add new `salary` command to allow the sorting of roles based on salary.
-  * What it does: Allow user to see which roles are the most attractive or least attractive depending on the salary.
+  * What it does: Allow user to see the roles that are the most or least attractive.
   * Justification: This is an important feature from the user point of view as salary is tied closely to the importance of different roles.
   * Highlights: Makes it more friendly for the user to search through different roles.

-* **Implementation**: Add a new `OrderParser` class to allow order in asc/desc of sorting commands.
+* **Implementation**: Add new `OrderParser` class to allow order in asc/desc of sorting commands.
   * What it does: Allow developers to easily parse the `ORDER` for their sorting commands.
   * Justification: The order needs to be either ascending or descending and makes it more OOP by creating a Parser class.